decliffy/amazon-neptune-database/README.md

 # amazon-neptune-database
-Deep explorations of graphs with Amazon Neptune database
+Deep explorations of graphs with Amazon Neptune database.